LorenzoNajt/LorenzoNajt.github.io/README.md

 ## Useful links for students:

 ### [Wolfram alpha](https://www.wolframalpha.com/)
-Be an adult and use this to check your work, not skip work. :-)
+You can use this to check your work.

 ### [Stack exchange](https://math.stackexchange.com/)
 Excellent repository of questions and answers about math problems!
+Don't be shy about joining the community!

 ### [Essence of calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM)
 Nice visual overview of some basic calculus concepts.